MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-static-website-node-01.md

 ms.author: kraigb
 ---

-# Deploy Azure Functions from Visual Studio Code
+# Deploy a static website to Azure from Visual Studio Code

-In this tutorial, you use Visual Studio Code and the Azure Functions extension to create and deploy an Azure Functions application written with JavaScript.
+In this tutorial, you use Visual Studio Code to create and deploy a static Node.js website to Azure using Azure App service, Azure Functions, and Azure Storage.

 ## Prerequisites